 Preservation of community history is a priority of the Village of Addison.
 In 1973. the Addison Historical Commission was created.
 The commission is composed of nine community volunteers who are appointed by the Village Board to serve three year terms.
-The duties of the commission are: keep an up to date history of the Village, maintain and staff an historical museum, provide for the safekeeping of historical items and accept donations.
+A main duty of the Commission is to work and collaborate with the Addison Historical Society in providing, maintaining and operating the Addison Historical Museum.

 Museum Vision: Engaging the Community in Addison's History (adopted 11.5.2018)